Text Style Transfer: A Review and Experimental Evaluation: A Taxonomy of Text Style Transfer Methods

 \section{A Taxonomy of Text Style Transfer Methods}

-In this section, we first propose a taxonomy to organize the most notable and promising advances in TST research in recent years.
-Subsequently, we discuss each category of TST models in greater detail.
+This section first proposes a taxonomy to organize the most notable and promising advances in TST research in recent years.
+Then we discuss each category of TST models in greater detail.